apigeoneer/100-days-of-code/r1-log.md

 ### R1D29
 Started an app based on simple user authorization using #Firebase Fire.
 Should be able to complete it by tonight.

+### R1D30
+Couldn.t complete the User Authentication app.
+The Firebase code will take some more time to figure out.